-Now let’s take a look at the story of the people who run Julien’s Pastry Shops in Halifax.
+Now let’s take a look at the story of the people who run Julien’s Pastry Shops in Halifax and set up a donation box for the Alzheimer Society.
 My wife June and I run a busy service center and gift shop on the Trans Canada Highway near Sault Ste.
 Marie.
 One day a young woman asked us if we would display a donation box for the Alzheimer Society.
 It was on a day like today with Christmas rapidly approaching so I decided to give her all the help I could to collect the so-much-needed funds.

 It was 100 miles round trip for her to come back for that box.
 Now I deliver the donations to the local Chapter and I guess you could call me a “raving fan” of the work they’re doing there.
 There are so many Alzheimer’s patients who initially just were finding excuses for their memory slips and it’s so great now to tell you how this has evolved in a fantastic community effort!

 In our business, we’re trying to create sort of “raving fans” as we go far beyond what most people would expect.
 At the gas pumps that we run, for example, we’re cleaning head and taillights, checking under the hood, handing out free litter bags, we’re even giving treats to the dogs.

 We do service calls 15 miles in each direction without charge.
 That’s just how we like to do things.
 We also provide free coffee all season long.
 In return for the coffee, we request that people make a donation to the Alzheimer Society.